Billy Hattaway, P.E., FITE, RSP1 – Chair

 Briana Dobbs, AICP, CNU-A – Young Leaders Co-Chair / Board Member

-Briana Dobbs is a Senior Planner for the City of Sarasota Planning Department and attended her first national CNU conference in 2017.
+Briana Dobbs is Chief Planner for the City of Sarasota Planning Department and attended her first national CNU conference in 2017.
 She has worked with the City for 9 years, assisting in drafting zoning text amendments, long range planning, and current planning initiatives for the Urban Design Studio, Planning Department, and Development Services Department.

 Briana is a member of the American Institute of Certified Planners and is CNU-Accredited.
 She also serves on the Gulf Coast Florida Planning and Zoning Association (FPZA) Chapter Board of Directors and the Sarasota Bay Estuary Program Citizen Advisory Committee.